Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Abstract

 \section{Abstract}

-Urban traffic anomalies such as collisions and disruptions threaten the safety, efficiency, and sustainability of transportation systems.
-We present a simulation-based framework for modeling, detecting, and predicting such anomalies in urban networks.
-Using the SUMO platform, we generate reproducible rear-end and intersection crash scenarios with matched baselines, enabling controlled experimentation and comparative evaluation.
-We record vehicle-level travel time, speed, and emissions for edge and network-level analysis.
-On this dataset, we develop a hybrid forecasting architecture that combines bidirectional long short-term memory networks with a diffusion convolutional recurrent neural network to capture temporal dynamics and spatial dependencies.
-Our simulation studies on the Broadway corridor in New York City demonstrate the framework’s ability to reproduce consistent incident conditions, quantify their effects, and provide accurate multi-horizon traffic forecasts.
+Urban traffic anomalies, such as collisions and disruptions, threaten the safety, efficiency, and sustainability of transportation systems.
+In this paper, we present a simulation-based framework for modeling, detecting, and predicting such anomalies in urban networks.
+Using the Simulation of Urban MObility (SUMO) platform, we generate reproducible rear-end and intersection crash scenarios with matched baselines, enabling controlled experimentation and comparative evaluation.
+We record vehicle-level travel time, speed, and emissions for both edge- and network-level analysis.
+Building on this dataset, we develop a hybrid forecasting architecture that combines bidirectional long short-term memory networks with a diffusion convolutional recurrent neural network to capture temporal dynamics and spatial dependencies.
+Our simulation studies on the Broadway corridor in New York City demonstrate the framework's ability to reproduce consistent incident conditions, quantify their effects, and provide accurate multi-horizon traffic forecasts.
 Our results highlight the value of combining controlled anomaly generation with deep predictive models to support reproducible evaluation and sustainable traffic management.